Max-Ratcliff/portfolio/src/content/projects/classwork/index.md

 repoURL: "https://github.com/max-ratcliff/Classes"
 ---

-All of my small projects and projects completed as assignments are archived and sorted in this repository.
+All of my small projects and completed assignments are archived and sorted in this repository.
 The projects are organized by quarter and class.
 Each class currently includes a short README blurb but I'll summarize them all here:

 ## Fall 2023